peacefulotter/pyroml/README.md

 ## Usage

 You can use 🔥 *pyro* with minimal code changes and forever forget about writing training loops.
-Here is an example of a pyro model and training script for the Iris dataset to get you started.
+Here is an example of a pyro model and training script to get you started.

 ### 1. Define your **Model**